JustWhit3/ptc-print/README.md

 > **NOTE**: the usage of `PTC_ENABLE_PERFORMANCE_IMPROVEMENTS` macro will propagate not only to `ptc::print`, but also to `std::cout` in general, since it is directly used inside `ptc::print`.

+If you plan to use this preprocessor directive pay attention to the **following points**:

+- Use this in case you don't plan to use both C++ and C output stream objects together (like `std::cout` and `printf` in the same program).
+- Make sure to flush `ptc::print` manually every time you want to display something before expecting input on `std::cin`, since `std::cout` and `std::cin` have been untied (see [here](https://stackoverflow.com/questions/31162367/significance-of-ios-basesync-with-stdiofalse-cin-tienull)).

-This operation preserves the library quality, however some memory false-positive errors may occur when running Valgrind *memcheck* tool; they are due to the [`std::ios_base::sync_with_stdio`](https://en.cppreference.com/w/cpp/io/ios_base/sync_with_stdio) function usage inside a generic class.
+These operations preserve the library quality, however some memory false-positive errors may occur when running Valgrind *memcheck* tool; they are due to the [`std::ios_base::sync_with_stdio`](https://en.cppreference.com/w/cpp/io/ios_base/sync_with_stdio) function usage inside a generic class.
 This false-positive has been hidden into a Valgrind [suppression file](https://github.com/JustWhit3/ptc-print/tree/main/tests/valgrind_suppressions.supp).
+A related discussion can be found [here](https://stackoverflow.com/questions/73267528/valgrind-complaining-for-possible-memory-problems-from-a-program-which-uses-std?noredirect=1#comment129394781_73267528).

 ## Tests